If you’re looking for the best snorkeling places in the world, you’re in the right place!

 Koh Lao Liang Island is actually two islands, one in front of the other.
-A limestone formation, with small sandy beaches, clear waters, and coral near the shore, it is an ideal place to disconnect from the world because there is very little tourism and it is a perfect place for snorkeling and diving.
+It is a limestone formation, with small sandy beaches, clear waters, and coral near the shore.
+This island is an ideal place to disconnect from the world because there is very little tourism and it is a perfect place for snorkeling and diving.

 Interesting: The most daring of snorkelers and divers can spend hours enjoying the seabed between the two islands.

 The Cayman Islands are the dream of all divers as they have clear waters, ruins, and a wide variety of aquatic fauna.
 A perfect place to visit for families because of the amount of activities available and also for couples looking for somewhere romantic.

 Interesting: The best beaches are Seven Miles (the most famous and active), Heritage (solitary and rugged), Rum Point (quiet and surrounded by pines and palms), and Kaibo (with bars and live jazz concerts).

 Because of its volcanic history, the island of Ustica is an ideal place for diving, but also for snorkeling.
 Its pristine, transparent waters are the main attraction.

 Interesting: It’s recommended to check out the Grotta Azzurra, the Grotta Verde, and the Grotta delle Barche.
 There are underwater trails with signs to show divers which way to go so they don’t miss a thing.

 Snorkeling is a popular sport in the Caribbean because it is full of islands and islets, making it an ideal place to practice the sport.
 It’s also a great place to snorkel because of its turquoise waters and the great variety of flora and fauna.